 The ongoing health debate over carbs vs fats is a gross oversimplification of the types of foods that contain these nutrients and positions animal protein beyond reproach.
 It sometimes seems to us that the fats vs carbs debate is a proxy used to argue for increased consumption of fat-rich animal products over starchy plant-based foods – an idea that would be quickly dismissed if it were not disguised by talking about nutrients rather than foods.
 It is ironic to hear of people on plant-based diets embracing the calls of the meat-based Atkins-Paleo advocates to eat a more fat-rich, reduced carbohydrate diet.

 We are confident to continue to recommend a low fat diet as optimal, not because we are clinging to an outdated paradigm, but because the nutrition research of recent years has not provided good evidence to overturn the cumulative research findings of the last 50 years supporting the health benefits of a low fat plant-based diet.
-The following are some of our reasons for recommending a diet based predominantly on the low fat whole plant foods.
+The following are our reasons for recommending a diet based predominantly on the low fat whole plant foods.
 The list includes points that are well supported by evidence from population studies, clinical trials and intervention studies, as well as other factors that we consider relevant:

 - All lean healthy populations that were free of heart disease and other Western diseases have had diets based on low-fat starchy staple foods such as rice, wheat, beans, corn and potatoes.

 - While modest quantities of olive oil were used by some Mediterranean cultures, their overall diet was largely based on grains and legumes, leaving us with no observations of the long term health effects of a diet based on high-fat plant foods.

 - The randomised controlled trials and intervention programs that have had the most remarkable results in treating heart disease (Pritikin, Ornish, Esselstyn), diabetes (Barnard) and other Western diseases have all used low-fat, high-carbohydrate, plant-based diets.